I've Mine

 I've Mine is the first Korean-language extended play music album and second overall by South Korean girl group Ive.
 It was released by Starship Entertainment on October 13, 2023, and contains six tracks, including three singles: "Either Way", "Off the Record", and "Baddie".

 The album debuted with over 1.7 million copies sold in its first week of release and peaked at number one on the Circle Album Chart the following week, becoming Ive's fifth number-one album on the chart.
 It has since been certified double million by the Korea Music Content Association (KMCA) for selling 2,000,000 units.
 For the album, Ive was awarded the Best Album Bonsang at the 38th Golden Disc Awards.

 Background and release

-On September 3, 2023, Starship Entertainment announced Ive would be releasing their second extended play I've Mine on October 13.
+On September 3, 2023, Starship Entertainment announced Ive would be releasing their first Korean extended play I've Mine on October 13.
 It was also announced that I've Mine would have three singles with "Either Way" pre-released on September 25, "Off the Record" pre-released on October 6, and "Baddie" scheduled to be released together with the extended play on October 13.
 On September 11, the track listing was released.
 On September 25, "Either Way" was released alongside its music video.
 On October 1, a teaser video for "Off the Record" was released.
 Five days later, "Off the Record" was released alongside its music video.
 On October 8, a teaser video for "Baddie" was released.
 Three days later, the highlight medley teaser video was released.
 The extended play was released alongside the music video for "Baddie" on October 13.